Want to learn French, but don’t have time to go to class?

 One of the most difficult tasks to accomplish when you’re learning French by yourself can be developing writing skills.
 You won’t be able to achieve writing perfection all on your own, but you can definitely refine certain skills.

 The key is writing with a specific goal in mind, such as practicing the simple future or the different uses of the conditional—which is really how French teachers in lower and intermediate levels function as well.

 “Assign” yourself one grammar point or vocabulary list.
 Write a paragraph or a page showing what you know without looking at your book or notes.
 Then check your work for that particular element of French grammar against your textbook, correcting any errors.

 To make this easier for the “teacher” (that’s you!) you can even highlight all attempted uses of the grammar point or vocabulary in the text before beginning to correct.
 This way, your eye will know where to go in order to correct the different instances of this point.

 Learning French alone only becomes easier when you take advantage of all the resources that are around you.
-Use this list as a jumping off point.
+Use this list of ideas for how to learn French by yourself as a jumping off point.
 If you want to get creative, the sky’s the limit!